rmaree/tecmap/README.md

 ## Introduction to tecmap
 "Transports en Commun" map is a lightweight map to locate bus in real-time using open data.
-On the map below, buses coordinates are refreshed every 10 secondes and are colored according to delay (by comparing real-time data to static theoretical timetables which can be displayed by clicking on one bus).
+On the map below, buses coordinates are refreshed every 10 secondes and are colored according to delay (by comparing real-time data to static theoretical timetables which can be displayed by clicking on one bus: red > 5 minutes, 0 < orange < 5 minutes, green on time).
 A simple filter (by bus line number) allows to only display the buses of interest.
+You can get timelines and other details when you click on a bus marker on the map.

 ![tecview map](tecview-liege.jpg?raw=true "Tecview map")

-It has been developed using HTML+CSS+Javascript only to be run through a single HTML page.
+It has been developed using HTML+CSS+Javascript only to be run through a single HTML page without any web framework.
 It relies on transit data locally stored, and real-time data coming from a remote API.
 This has been tested with GTFS static transit data for Wallonia in Belgium (TEC, downloaded from [https://beltac.tec-wl.be](https://beltac.tec-wl.be/)) including routes and stops, and real-time traffic information assumed to be accessible through an API that returns it in JSON format.